inno-devops-labs/F24-intro-labs/submission10.md

 - Integrated with Azure DevOps for build and release pipelines.

 ## Task 2: Serverless Computing Platform Research

+**Serverless computing** abstracts away the underlying infrastructure, allowing developers to run applications without having to manage servers.

+It helps to make software projects more scalable and agile.

 ### AWS Lambda